Background

 Most extant tunics that document eastern Mediterranean historical dress come from Egypt.
 Throughout history, the climate and the burial process of the Egyptians have contributed to the preservation of the garb of the Egyptian population across the millennia and thus were lucrative to the study of the Egyptian dress and its development.

-In the 6th-7th century AD Egypt, one could see a certain influence of the style probably coming from Sassanian Persia.
+In the 6th-7th century AD, in Egypt, one could see a certain influence of the style, probably coming from Sassanian Persia.
 Amongst other things, this tendency was expressed in tunics with long sleeves, sewn in several pieces.
 Egypt was conquered by the Arabs in 641 and became an indispensable province of the Islamic world.
 It was also a center of culture, religion, education, and commerce.

-The majority of surviving tunics in the Medieval Arab world come from Egypt.
-Even after the Islamic conquest of the Mediterranean, for some period around the late 7th century, the construction of these tunics following the Roman style of woven-to-shape method was slowly beginning to fade out.
+The majority of surviving tunics in the Medieval Arab world comes from Egypt.
+Even after the Islamic conquest of the Mediterranean, for a period around the late 7th century, the construction of these tunics following the Roman style of woven-to-shape method was slowly beginning to fade out.
 Archeological excavations of tunics worn in the Arabized lands in the Islamic Middle Ages are scanty.

-However, an enormous treasury of textile fragments has survived from the Medieval Islamic periods, mainly from Egypt due to the aforementioned textile-preserving climate conditions.
-These fragments, although indispensable in establishing contemporary decorative motifs, weave types, colors, and methods of embellishments, are still incomplete and give no clue on what kind of garment it comprised or its function.
+However, an enormous treasury of textile fragments has survived from the Medieval Islamic period, mainly from Egypt, due to the aforementioned textile-preserving climate conditions.
+These fragments, although indispensable in establishing contemporary decorative motifs, weave types, colors, and methods of embellishment, are still incomplete and give no clue as to what kind of garment they comprised or their function.
 Given the vast array of textile fragments dispersed throughout world museums and private collections, one would have the liberty of re-imagining these fragments in a tunic form.

-The scanty number of surviving whole tunics from the Abbasid, Fatimid, and Mamluk periods demonstrate that in the Islamic Middle Ages, Muslims followed the construction methods coming from Sassanid Persia, namely panel pieces attached to the tunic’s main body.
+The scanty number of surviving whole tunics from the Abbasid, Fatimid, and Mamluk periods demonstrates that in the Islamic Middle Ages, Muslims followed the construction methods coming from Sassanid Persia, namely, panel pieces attached to the tunic’s main body.
 Examples of real “Islamic” style tunics began to appear around the 9th century.

 The Coptic tunics worn in the Egyptian-Roman period were characterized by the ornamented tapestry-woven clavi bands on the hems, shoulders, necklines, cuffs, and also square elements known as tabulae and discs called orbiculi (roundels on the lower part of the tunic).